rpgjs/rpgjs-documentation/docs/guide/player-start.md

 export const player: RpgPlayerHooks = {
     onConnected(player: RpgPlayer) {
+        player.hitbox(32, 16)
         player.setGraphic('hero')
     }
 }
 ```

 1. Create a `player` object.
 The file, in our structure, is <PathTo to="serverDir" file="player.ts" />.
+2. Indicates the hitbox (width, height) at the foot of the character.
-2. We give it a graph to give an initial appearance to the player
+3. We give it a graph to give an initial appearance to the player

 > Make sure the spritesheet is existing.
 Here, `hero` is the name of the client-side spritesheet.
 If it is not the case, see the sprite creation tutorial.